 Easton Blake

-Easton and Mary had three children:
+Easton Blake and Mary Anne "Anna" (Kyper) Blake had two children:

 TIMELINE

-Easton Blake was born September 1843 in Woodbury, Bedford Co., PA.
+Easton Blake was born April 5, 1842, in Woodbury, Bedford Co., PA.

 The 1850 U. S. Census taken on August 28, 1850 shows Nancy Blake (age 49) born in Pennsylvania with real estate worth $2,500 is living in Martinsburg Borough, Blair Co., PA.
 Living with her are the following, all born in Pennsylvania: Samuel Blake (age 19) a Farmer; Elizabeth Blake (age 15); Eston Blake (age 9); and Nancy Blake (age 6).